 Most dogs you find at the shelter will be mixed-breed, so you may not be entirely sure what their genetic makeup is!
 Furthermore, every dog of the same breed isn’t the same, so it’s important to spend time with the dog you adopt and get to know them before making your commitment.

 Which type of dog is the best breed for you depends heavily on your personal preferences and lifestyle.
 Many seniors choose to adopt dogs that have high energy levels to help keep them active!
-In many cases, older adults choose to adopt an older dog because most senior dogs, regardless of breed, will have lower energy levels and be okay with skipping the long walk on days when you aren’t feeling well.
+In other cases, older adults choose to adopt an older dog because most senior dogs, regardless of breed, will have lower energy levels and be okay with skipping the long walk on days when you aren’t feeling well.

 Get Medicare, Maximized